Mardoqueu/Mardoqueu/README.md

 - 🔭 I’m currently working on Front-end
 - 🌱 I’m currently learning JavaScript and TypeScript
-- 👯 I’m looking to collaborate on qorking with development teams and project managers product for idealize solutions in software
+- 👯 I’m looking to collaborate on working with development teams and project managers product for idealize solutions in software
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/mardoqueu-sousa/)
 - 😄 Pronouns: He/Him
 -